 Radiation therapy is an important part of treatment for many patients with colorectal cancer.
 John Theurer Cancer Center provides the most advanced radiation therapy using state-of-the-art technology.
 You receive radiation that is precisely shaped to your tumor, to spare surrounding, healthy tissue and minimize side effects.
-Link: Learn about Precision Radiation Therapy
+Learn about precision radiation therapy.

 If colorectal cancer spreads beyond the large intestine, it often travels to the liver and can be difficult to treat.
 The experts at John Theurer Cancer Center offer advanced therapies for colorectal cancer metastases.

 - Interventional radiology treatments: Treatment is delivered directly into tumors through arteries supplying the liver.
 Examples include radioembolization with yttrium-90, chemoembolization (anticancer medication delivered directly to tumor cells) and radiofrequency ablation (killing tumors with intense heat).

 - Radiation therapy: We offer stereotactic body radiation therapy for metastatic colorectal cancer.
 High doses of radiation are delivered with extreme precision.